lunarmodules/Penlight/doc/manual/08-additional.md

 As a general rule, allow for whitespace in your patterns.

-Finally, putting a ' $' at the end of a pattern means 'capture the rest of the line, starting at the first non-space'.
-It is short for a final '$r{rest}'.
+Finally, putting a '$' at the end of a pattern means 'capture the rest of the line, starting at the first non-space'.
+It is a shortcut for '$r{rest}', or just '$r' if no named captures are used.

     > sip.match('( $q , $q ) $','("jan", "smit") and a string',res)
     true